A universal sheaf of algebras governing representations of vector fields on quasi-projective varieties: Completion of

 \end{corollary}

 We would like to describe the restrictions of $\JJ$ and $\hAV$ to an \'etale chart.
-For this we will need to introduce a Lie algebra $\LL_+$ and its completion $\hLL_+$.
+For this we will need to introduce a Lie algebra $\LL_+$.
 The Lie algebra $\LL = \Der K[X_1, \ldots, X_N]$ has a natural $\Z$-grading by total degree:

+We point out that $\LL_0 \cong \gl_N (K)$.
 We define $\LL_+$ as its subalgebra corresponding to the non-negative part of this grading: